Level3-REST/site/doc/patterns/process.md

 Profile: <http://level3.rest/patterns/process#process-resource>
 ```

-The Process resource presents either the [Info](../profiles/info.md) or [Nexus](../profiles/nexus.md) profile.

-If the Process resource presents the [Nexus](../profiles/nexus.md) profile, then it can be deleted with a `DELETE` operation.
-The activity resources in the process are also deleted.
+The Process resource presents the [Nexus](../profiles/nexus.md) profile and may choose to support the `DELETE` operation.
+When the process instance is deleted, he activity resources in the process are also deleted.

 Process shares the [`blocked-by`](#blocked-by) relationship with the Activity resource.